GEOSOFT-GLOBAL/timetablely/docs/UPGRADES.md

 - Export to PDF using Rust
 - Add background colors to cells
 - Use tabs for certain views to manage space
+- move notifications from a view to a floating closable side bar to the right

 ## Future Suggestions